takahideiwai/RSA/readme.md

 ```source
 docker run -p 8888:8888 rsa
 ```
 You will be able to access the container by opening any web browser and typing in 0.0.0.0:8888 as the IP address.
-Once you gained access to the login screen, you will be able to login by copy and pasting the random token in which will appear in your terminal.
+Once you gained access to the login screen, you will be able to login by copy and pasting the random token which will appear in your terminal.

 ### Usage
-Upon successful login, the user will have access the Jupyter Notebook interface which contains access to the terminal, answers directory, and instructions.
-The user will be able to access the instructions which contains a step by step instructions on how to complete this lab.
+Upon successful login, the user will have access the Jupyter Notebook interface which contains access to the terminal, answers directory et cetera.
+The user will be able to access the instructions which contains a step by step instructions on how to complete this lab [here](https://takahideiwai.github.io/Cryptography/03-rsaAns/index.html).
 ### How to contribute
 To report issues or contribute enhancements to this application, open a GitHub issue.
 This lab was provided by [Seed lab](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Crypto/Crypto_RSA/).